AY2223S2-CS2103T-T11-3/tp/docs/DeveloperGuide.md

 #### Implementation

 The `newcontact` feature is facilitated by the `Contact` class.
 The feature is implemented as follows:
-- encapsulate two attributes of a contact with the help of `ContactName` and `ContactPhone` class.
+- Encapsulate two attributes of a contact with the help of `ContactName` and `ContactPhone` class.
 - Phone number should only be numerical and shall not be shorter than 8 digits.
 - A contact is unique to its `ContactPhone`, having the same phone number will result in an error.
 - Once a new contact is created it will be added to the contact list which will be saved in a JSON file.